florianoefsj/blkOreJNI/README.md

     clang -g -Wall -O3 -o libcrypto.so -march=native -maes -lgmp -lssl -lcrypto -shared -L/usr/lib/openssl-1.0/ crypto.c
     clang -g -Wall -O3 -o liboreblk.so -march=native -maes -lgmp -lssl -lcrypto -shared -L./ ore_blk.c

-May be nacessary to use -fPIC option in the above command to compile.
+May be necessary to use -fPIC option in the above command to compile.

 Get out of the folder "fastore", compile the JAVA program and generate the Header file: